davlira82/getting-cleaning-data-course-project/CodeBook.md

 ### Measurements

-After merging, cleaning, and identifying the data set, the resulting variables in the file 'tidyData.txt' for each subject were:
+After merging, cleaning, and identifying the data set, the resulting variables in the file `tidyData.txt` for each subject were:

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`